≡ Menu

 3. Have reasonable owner equity to invest

-4. Using alternative financial resources (including personal asserts) before investing
+4. Using alternative financial resources (including personal assets) before investing

 SBA Requirements for Life Insurance